vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 ### Nontemporal memory access in Intel x86
 Modern x86 chips<sup><a href="#fnsse" id="ref_sse">1</a></sup> contain load and store operations that completely bypass the cache, usually described as nontemporal memory operations.
+These instructions have some desireable peroperties for cache control, mainly:

+  * Will not allocate new lines in the cache, instead loading/storing directly to ram
+  * Are not ordered with regard to other loads/stores, giving the cpu more flexibility in hiding memory latency

-Since nontemporal loads require that one is loading from write-combining memory, something not readily available in userspace, I'll just focus on nontemporal stores and later talk about the module and ways to use nontemporal loads.
+Unfortunately, nontemporal loads only operate on memory mapped as write-combining, something not readily available in userspace.
+For now I'll just focus on nontemporal stores and later talk about the module and ways to use nontemporal loads.
+We'll get some basic benchmarks of how nontemporal stores interact with the cache and the normal store ordering system, and then try a small example showing how nontemporal stores can prevent cache pollution in practice.

 ### Mechanics of nontemporal stores